TOC Digital Speech and Debate Series 1

 Rules are NOT a voter by themselves, and I rarely read the rules of events that I judge.
 If I am going to vote on the rules rather than on fairness and education, tell me why following rules in general or following this particular rule is good.
 I will enforce speaking times but any rule as to what you can actually say in the round is potentially up for debate.

 COUNTERPLANS: I am willing to vote for cheater CP's (like delay or object fiat) unless theory is read against them.
 PIC's are fine as long as you can win that they are theoretically legitimate, at least in this particular instance.
 I believe that whether a PIC is abusive depends on how much of the plan it severs out of, whether there is only one topical aff, and whether that part of the plan is ethically defensible ground for the aff.
+I default to considering CP's to be advocacies instead of opportunity costs but I will listen to arguments either way.
 I think that condo is good but I try to be neutral if I evaluate a condo bad shell.
 I hate dispo and I think all CP's should be either condo or uncondo.
 I will not judge kick unless you ask me to.
 Perms are tests of competition, not advocacies, and they are also good at making your hair look curly.

 IMPACT CALCULUS: I default to magnitude because it is the least interventionist way to compare impacts, but I'm very open to arguments about why probability is more important, particularly if you argue that favoring magnitude perpetuates oppression.
 Timeframe is more of a tiebreaker to me - unless you show how the timeframe of your impact prevents the other impact from mattering.
 In debates over pre fiat or a priori issues, I prefer preclusive weighing (what comes first) to comparative weighing (magnitude/probability).